Bloody Sunday (1905): Priest Gapon

 A leading role in these events was played by a Priest Georgy Gapon.
 Fr.
 Gapon was a charismatic speaker and effective organizer who took an interest in the working and lower classes of the Russian cities.

-The "Assembly of the Russian Factory and Mill Workers of the City of St. Petersburg", otherwise known as “the Assembly”, had been headed by Fr.
+The "Assembly of the Russian Factory and Mill Workers of the City of St. Petersburg", otherwise known as "the Assembly", had been headed by Fr.
 Gapon since 1903.
 The Assembly was patronized by the Department of the Police and the St. Petersburg Okhrana (secret police); during 1904 the membership of the association had grown rapidly, although more radical groups saw it as being a "police union" – under government influence.
 The Assembly's objectives were to defend workers' rights and to elevate their moral and religious status.
 In the words of Fr.
 Gapon, this organization served as:

-The Assembly served as a type of union for the workers of St. Petersburg.
-Depicted as strictly conservative in its support of the autocracy, the Assembly was a means of preventing revolutionary influences and appeasing the workers by striving for better conditions, hours, and pay.
-The Assembly acted as one of the catalysts for what later became known as Bloody Sunday.